videojs/http-streaming/README.md

 the lowest bitrate playlist initially.
 This helps to decrease playback start time.
 This setting is `false` by default.

+##### limitRenditionByPlayerDimensions
+* Type: `boolean`
+* can be used as an initialization option

+When `limitRenditionByPlayerDimensions` is set to true, rendition selection logic will take into account the player size and rendition resolutions when making a decision.
+This setting is `true` by default.

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in use.
 You can get a reference to the HLS source handler like this: